-Urgent Action Fund for Women’s Human Rights is a global women’s fund that protects, strengthens and sustains women’s human rights activists at critical moments.
+Urgent Action Fund for Women’s Human Rights is a feminist fund that protects, strengthens and sustains women and transgender human rights defenders at critical moments.
 We intervene quickly when activists are poised to make great gains or face serious threats to their lives and work.
-Urgent Action Fund’s strategy paves the road for a new type of philanthropy.
+We respond to requests from women’s human rights defenders within 72 hours and have funds on the ground within 1-7 days.

 Urgent Action Fund supports women’s human rights defenders (or WHRDs) throughout the world.
 This term “human rights defender” is used by the United Nations and many international organizations to recognize and protect activists who take on some of the most challenging issues in their communities and countries.